tonywong94/edge_pydb/README.md

 * [h5py](https://www.h5py.org)
 * [uncertainties](https://uncertainties-python-package.readthedocs.io)

-Also needed for building the database are:
+Also needed for building the database (but not for general use) are:

 * [pyFIT3D](http://ifs.astroscu.unam.mx/pyPipe3D/)
 * [reproject](https://reproject.readthedocs.io)